Havockeyan/Personal-Portfolio/README.md

-# Personal Portfolio Template
+# Karthikeyan K - Personal Portfolio

-A modern, responsive portfolio website built with Next.js that can be easily customized through YAML configuration files.
+A modern, responsive portfolio website built with Next.js showcasing my work as a Full Stack Developer.
+The site features a clean design with dark theme, purple accents, and is fully customizable through YAML configuration files.

 ## Features